pestrela/music/README.md

 # DJ Estrela - Mixes and Mappings

-My site contain the links to all my mixes, per style.
+My site https://djestrela.com/ contains direct links to all my mixes and live recordings.\
-You can also download all files and see the lyrics.
+You can also download all mp3s, and see the complete lyrics.

 ## Music Mixes
 * Trance Mixes: